Loopylew113/knowledge-base/src/content/ens/setting-the-resolver-for-an-ens-name.md

 1. Go to the contracts tab.
 2. Choose ENS-Public Resolver: 0x5FfC014343cd971B7eb70732021E26C35B744cc4.
 Click "Access".
 3. Select `setAddr`.
-4. Find you name on Etherscan.io and copy the namehash.
+4. Find your name on Etherscan.io and copy the namehash.
 5. Enter the Namehash of your name under "node (bytes32)".node (bytes32):
 6. Enter the Address you would like to resolve to under `addr (address)`
 7. Unlock the owner's account.